 Validations are customized error messages displayed in the Work Portal informing the end user that data is missing or an error occurred in an activity.
 Validation messages are usually defined in On Exit Actions or in Table Validations.

-•If a validation is thrown when clicking Next in an activity, the process will halt and the error message will be displayed.
+•If a validation is thrown when the end user clicks Next in an activity, the process will halt and the customized message appears.

-•If a Validation is thrown when trying to save a new record of a table, then the new record will not be saved, and the message will be displayed instead.
+•If a Validation is thrown when trying to save a new record of a table, then the new record will not be saved, and the message appears instead.

-The parameter of this function is the error message to be displayed when the validation is thrown.
+The parameter of this functions is the error message that appears when the validation is thrown.

 In a Travel Request Process you have to validate that the Vacation's Returning date is greater than the Vacation’s Leaving date to be able to calculate the days of leave requested.
-If the dates do not comply with this condition a validation message is displayed to the end user to inform of the erroneous date.
+If the dates do not comply with this condition a validation message appears on the end user's Work Portal screen to inform of the erroneous date.

-To show a validation message use the ThrowValidationError function.
+To show a validation message use either the ThrowValidationError or the ThrowValidationAlert function.